buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcConstraintResource/Entities/IfcMetric.md

 # IfcMetric

-An _IfcMetric_ is used to capture quantitative resultant metrics that can be applied to objectives.
+An _IfcMetric_ is used to capture quantitative resultant metrics that can be applied to objectives.<!-- end of definition -->

 _IfcMetric_ is a subtype of _IfcConstraint_ and may be associated with any subtype of _IfcRoot_ through the _IfcRelAssociatesConstraint_ relationship in the _IfcControlExtension_ schema, or may be associated with _IfcProperty_ by _IfcResourceConstraintRelationship_.